-Stealth assessment works best when the assessment strategies, game and simulated world are all developed together through a process of evidencecentred design that applies not only to the assessment but also the gameplay (so that the game elements are included to stimulate engagement and learning).
+Stealth assessment works best when the assessment strategies, game and simulated world are all developed together through a process of evidence-centred design that applies not only to the assessment but also the gameplay (so that the game elements are included to stimulate engagement and learning).

 This work is at an early stage, and it is not yet clear whether the methods of stealth assessment need to be developed afresh for each game and topic, or whether general methods of design can be adopted.

 Assessment in practice

-The player takes the role of Chell, who has to explore an advanced science laboratory, realized as a complex mechanized maze and find an exit door by using a set of tools.
+The player takes the role of Chell, who has to explore an advanced science laboratory, realised as a complex mechanised maze and find an exit door by using a set of tools.
 Educational aims are for the user to learn aspects of physics, gain visual-spatial skills and develop critical thinking abilities.

 The term ‘stealth assessment’ provokes debate.
 Is it ethical to design a computer system that monitors students’ actions, assessing their skills of problem solving or creativity while purporting to give them an entertaining game?